mmdagent-ex/site-doc/content.en/docs/41_mdf_basic.md

 ---
 title: Parameter Settings
 slug: mdf-basic
 ---
 # Parameter Settings

-You can specify various settings in the .mdf file.
+You can specify various settings in a .mdf file.

-The .mdf file serves as the starting point for content playback.
-The settings described in the .mdf file of the content are read when the content is executed.
+.mdf files act as the entry point for content playback.
+Settings written in a content's .mdf file are read when that content is executed.

-Additionally, the system configuration file `MMDAgent-EX.mdf`, located in the same folder as the MMDAgent-EX executable file, is loaded as the default setting at startup.
-If there are overlapping specifications, the content side takes precedence, overriding the default values if the settings are described in the .mdf file of the content.
+Also, the system settings file `MMDAgent-EX.mdf` located in the same folder as the MMDAgent-EX executable is loaded at startup as the default configuration.
+If the same setting is specified in both places, the content's setting takes precedence, so adding settings to a content's .mdf will override the defaults.

-In the file, you can refer to environment elements in the form of `%ENV{environment variable name}`.
-At the time of content startup, this part is replaced with the value of the corresponding environment variable and interpreted.
+Note that within files you can reference environment elements in the form `%ENV{environment variable name}`.
+When the content starts, that part is replaced with the value of the environment variable and interpreted.

 ## Sample

-Here is a sample of an .mdf file.
-There are a wide range of values that can be set.
-For more details, please refer to the [mdf Parameter List](../mdf).
+Here is a sample .mdf file.
+Many values can be configured.
+For details, see [List of mdf parameters](../mdf).

 {{< mdf>}}